denniswave/DataScience_Portfolio/portfolio_readers_guide.md

 In the following notebooks, I tried to get more insight in the learning process to maybe find a way to tweak and improve the best model so far (still LinearSVC with tf-idf vectorization).
 See [notebook 12.1](./notebooks/Dennis_van_Oosten_12.1_Learning_Curves.ipynb), [notebook 12.2](./notebooks/Dennis_van_Oosten_12.2_Learning_Curves.ipynb) and [notebook 13](./notebooks/Dennis_van_Oosten_13_Validation_Curves.ipynb).

 I also attempted to train a neural network.
 I did this with SKLearn which turned out to be a bad way to do it since it did not use the GPU.
 However, I did manage to train some models and the results weren't bad.
 However, they could not match LinearSVC on our dataset.
 See [notebook 18](./notebooks/Dennis_van_Oosten_18_CNN.ipynb), [notebook 19.1](./notebooks/Dennis_van_Oosten_19.1_MLP.ipynb), [notebook 19.2](./notebooks/Dennis_van_Oosten_19.2_MLP.ipynb) and [notebook 19.3](./notebooks/Dennis_van_Oosten_19.3_MLP.ipynb).
 To compare how these neural networks compared to our best model, I trained our best model on different datasets in [notebook 21](./notebooks/Dennis_van_Oosten_21_Comparing_Best_Results.ipynb).

 When configuring the hyperparameters for the neural network, I had to deal with overfitting.
 Neural networks are known to overfit, and I noticed this while training.
 To prevent this I tweaked the hyperparameters.
 For example, I increased the learning rate or the alpha (punishment for the algorithm that basically adjustst the weight of the nodes) as countermeasures to prevent overfitting.
 I also tweaked the max_iterations so training would take less ong and the learning would just be stopped before the network overfitted.

-### Evaluating a model & Visualizing the outcome
+### Evaluating a model & visualizing the outcome

 I wanted to take a closer look into the comparison scores for different algorithms.
 In [notebook 7.1](./notebooks/Dennis_van_Oosten_7.1_ML_Comparisons.ipynb) I compare different algorithms against the entire dataset and in [notebook 7.2](./notebooks/Dennis_van_Oosten_7.2_ML_Comparisons.ipynb) I do the same with the dataset balanced to see if that made a difference.